The Empire of Glass

-Vicki is abducted to a flying island.
+Vicki has been abducted to a flying island.
 Steven is accused of murder and challenged to a duel.
-The Doctor, meanwhile, finds himself At The centre of what looks like an attempted invasion.
+The Doctor, meanwhile, finds himself at the centre of what looks like an attempted invasion.
 But who are the invaders?
 And why can’t they proceed without his help?

-- The Empire of Glass was the sixteenth novel in the Virgin Missing Adventures series.
+- The Empire of Glass was the sixteenth novel to the Virgin Missing Adventures series.

-- The Doctor tests the pH of the water in the lagoon, showing that he is wary of pools of water due to a previous incident.
+- The Doctor tests the pH of the water in the lagoon, it shows that he is wary of pools of water due to a previous incident.

 - Steven gets drunk with Galileo Galilei.

-- Rakeshla is a Sontaran drink used for celebrating the return of victorious warriors.
+- Rakeshla is a Sontaran drink used that celebrates the return of victorious warriors.

-- The Armageddon Convention was first mentioned in the television story Revenge of the Cybermen.
-Braxiatel, or rather his Collection, was first mentioned by Romana in the television story City of Death.
+- The Armageddon Convention was had been mentioned in the television story Revenge of the Cybermen.
+Braxiatel, or rather his Collection, was first mentioned by Romana in City of Death.

 - Vicki recalls that her pet Sandy the Sand Beast was killed by Barbara Wright on Dido in 2403.
 (The Rescue)

-- Steven refers to the three years which he spent imprisoned by the Mechanoids on their home planet Mechanus prior to meeting the Doctor.
+- Steven refers to the three years which he had been imprisoned by the Mechanoids on their home planet Mechanus prior to meeting The Doctor.
 (The Chase)

 - Vicki tells Braxiatel that she met the Monk in Northumbria in 1066.
 (The Time Meddler)

-- During his sixth incarnation, the Doctor would later meet Marlowe again in 1590 in the company of Peri Brown.
+- During his sixth incarnation, The Doctor would later meet Marlowe again in 1590 with Peri Brown.
 (Point of Entry)